Which Angle In Def Has The Largest Measure

 • d + e = 2 + 3 = 5 < 6 (This inequality is violated!)

 Since the sum of the lengths of two sides (d and e) is not greater than the length of the third side (f), a triangle with these side lengths cannot exist.
-Therefore, the question of identifying the largest angle becomes irrelevant in this case.
+So, the question of identifying the largest angle becomes irrelevant in this case.

 Mathematical Proof: A Rigorous Demonstration